 - Migrate data: If there are multiple data centers that are geographically separate, start proactively migrating data and workloads to safer areas.
 For example, if you use VMware, use tools like vMotion to simplify this process.

-- Simulate a fail over: Verify that failover and other high availability features of all your IT systems are working as designed.
-Best suggestion is to simulate a fail over late one evening or during a low period.
+- Simulate a failover: Verify that failover and other high-availability features of all your IT systems are working as designed.
+Best suggestion is to simulate a failover late one evening or during a low-traffic period.

 - Ensure there is a disaster response plan: In the event of a disaster, a substantial amount of work will need to be done quickly to ensure business continuity.
-A documented response plan will ensure that everyone will know their roles and responsibilities in the management and recovery process.
+A documented response plan ensures that everyone will know their roles and responsibilities in the management and recovery process.

 - Have a robust monitoring and response solution: Use Curvature’s Network Monitoring and Asset Management System, part of our Managed and Professional Services offerings.
-Upon detection of an issue, Curvature provides responsive recognition and resolution of network resource failures providing both proactive and reactive support.
+Upon detection of an issue, Curvature delivers responsive recognition and resolution of network resource failures, providing both proactive and reactive support.
 Incident response services include: isolation and diagnosis of problems, problem tracking and status, recurring problem analysis, recovery protocols, and repair coordination.

-Natural disasters can wreak havoc on a data center or office, leading to power events, leaks, or worst of all, data loss.
-To assist you through times like this, Curvature’s engineering team is expertly trained in securing customers’ IT infrastructure to ensure the business runs smoothly during and after natural disasters of any sort - hurricanes, tornadoes, floods, or blizzards.
+Natural disasters can wreak havoc on a data center or office, leading to power events, leaks, or – worst of all – data loss.
+To assist you during times like this, Curvature’s engineering team is expertly trained in securing customers’ IT infrastructure to ensure the business runs smoothly during and after natural disasters of any sort – hurricanes, tornadoes, floods, or blizzards.